 A peek to the east reveals a couple of old mine shafts clearly visible on the side of the hillside.
 It’s easy to look around and imagine what the bustling little town might have looked like.

-Who comes to this town
+Who comes to this town?
+Checking the visitor log

 The guest book suggests that Rhyolite sees a decent number of visitors.
 But it’s definitely not overrun with tourists.
 During a sunny June afternoon, my friend and I were the only people here – unless you count the lizard on the ledge of this window.